EFFICIENCY

-When constructing an aero wheel, the key is to design a wheel that moves as little air as necessary.
-In contrast would be the design of a turbine fan, shaped to move as much air as possible.
+When constructing an efficient wheel the key is to design a wheel that moves as little air as necessary.
+A wheel with a covered surface.
+Because, moving air costs energy.

-Drag Force ComparisonTNA Razor vs OEM 21" Turbine Wheel
+21″ Razor vs OEM 21″ Turbine Wheel

 9.9%